-Following a booming trajectory over the span of the last few months, The Kid LAROI releases his long anticipated debut mixtape F*CK LOVE with an accompanying visual for ‘Not Fair’ directed by long-time collaborator Steve Cannon.
+Following a booming trajectory over the span of the last few months, The Kid LAROI releases his long anticipated debut mixtape F**K LOVE with an accompanying visual for ‘Not Fair’ directed by long-time collaborator Steve Cannon.
 In his first major label debut project, LAROI tackles love and loss consistent with the hardships he’s faced at his very early age.

 The new track features the likes of former mentor, friend and fellow Grade A artist Juice WRLD.
 In the music videos ‘Go’ and recent release ‘Tell Me Why’ The Kid LAROI is able to convey the relationship the two had up until Juice’s untimely passing.
 Aside from LAROI displaying his remarkable vocal abilities, the album also features fellow artist peers Lil Mosey and Corbin.
-F*CK LOVE encapsulates love, pain and everything in between.
+The mixtape encapsulates love, pain and everything in between.
 After recently scoring his first Billboard top 10 and surpassing 100 million streams in the U.S. this year, The Kid LAROI shows true promise and talent to back up his claims to greatness.

 About The Kid LAROI